 At Stanford I teach courses on Brain Plasticity, Literature and the Brain, and The Brain and the Law.
 Additionally, I have written the textbook (Brain and Behavior) for the Cognitive Neuroscience course.

-I'm an adjunct professor in the Department of Psychiatry & Behavioral Sciences at Stanford.
-The long range goal of my neuroscience research is to understand how the brain constructs perception, how different brains do so differently, and how this matters for society.
-To that end, my four main research prongs involve sensory substitution, time perception, synesthesia, and neurolaw.
+My scientific interests are how the brain constructs perception, how different brains do so differently, and how this matters for society.
+To that end, most of my academic work involves sensory substitution, time perception, synesthesia, and neurolaw.
 Please see publications for our latest research results.
-Funding for our previous research has come from NIH, NSF, DHHS, DARPA, Guggenheim Foundation, and several private foundations.
+Funding for my research has come from NIH, NSF, DHHS, DARPA, Guggenheim Foundation, and several private foundations.

 Within the scientific community, I serve as an editor and reviewer for several journals.
-I also serve on the board of directors for several organizations, including The Long Now Foundation.
+I also serve on the board of directors for several organizations, including the American Brain Foundation, the Mind Science Foundation, and the Long Now Foundation.

 I am fortunate to have been named a Guggenheim Fellow, a Goldman Sachs Innovator of the Year, a Claude Shannon Luminary by Bell Labs, and an Educator of the Year for the Society for Neuroscience.